-Bio: Rachel Jordan is a Professor of Music at Jackson State University and a member of the River Oaks Chamber Orchestra in Houston, Texas.
-Ms. Jordan has served as adjunct faculty at Xavier University, Southern University, and Dillard University.
-She was also a member of the Louisiana Philharmonic Orchestra in New Orleans.
+RACHEL JORDAN a Professor of Violin at Jackson State University, a member of the River Oaks Chamber Orchestra In Houston, Texas, and a member of the Carter Quartet at Loyola University in New Orleans , has served as adjunct faculty at Xavier University, Southern University, and Dillard University in New Orleans.
+Ms. Jordan was also a member of the Louisiana Philharmonic Orchestra in New Orleans for 12 years.

 Ms. Jordan received both her Bachelor of Music and her Master of Music from the Peabody Conservatory of the Johns Hopkins University in Baltimore, Maryland where she studied with Berl Senofsky.

-Ms. Jordan has performed with her siblings for Jazz at Lincoln Center Higher Ground Hurricane Relief Benefit Concert.
-Rachel also performs on and is the executive producer of the Marlon Jordan featuring Stephanie Jordan CD titled “You Don’t Know What Love Is.”
+Rachel has performed with her siblings for Jazz at Lincoln Center Higher Ground Hurricane Relief Benefit Concert, as well as numerous concerts throughout the United States.
+Ms. Jordan also performs on and is the executive producer of the Marlon Jordan Featuring Stephanie Jordan CD titled “You Don’t Know What Love Is.”
 In addition, Ms. Jordan co-manages J Group Consulting, a family music management entity.

-Rachel has been a featured performer in numerous solo recitals, most notably the Kennedy Center, the Mozart Festival in Salzburg, Austria, the Music Center of Houston, and the Mozart Festival in Washington, D.C.
-Most recently, Ms. Jordan performed “The Lark Ascending” with Jackson State University Orchestra for the Congressional Black Caucus inaugural ceremony of President Barack Obama.
+Rachel has been a featured performer in numerous solo recitals, most notable the Kennedy Center, the Mozart Festival in Salzburg, Austria, the Music Center of Houston, the Mozart Festival in Washington, D.C.
+Most recently, Ms Jordan performed, “The Lark Ascending” with Jackson State University Orchestra for the Congressional Black Caucus Inaugural Ceremony of President Barack Obama.

-Ms. Jordan is also the founding director and artistic director of the “Music Alive Ensemble”, which is a blend of professional classical and jazz musicians, composers, and arrangers.
+Ms. Jordan is also the founding director and artistic director of the “Music Alive Ensemble”, a classical and jazz ensemble of musicians, composers, and arrangers.
 Music Alive ensemble through it’s concerts perpetuates cultural diversity and finds common ground through collaboration.

 Rachel is the fifth performer from a family of New Orleans bred musicians.
 She is the daughter of saxophonist Edward “Kidd” Jordan.
 Siblings include flutist Kent, trumpeter Marlon, and vocalist Stephanie Jordan.